-- 1. The minimum staffing when the reactor is operating shall be: - 1.1 A licensed RO or the RS in the control room, - 1.2 A second person present in the UNEF able to carry out prescribed instructions, and, - 1.3 If neither of these two individuals is an SRO, an SRO shall be readily available on call.
+- 1. The minimum staffing when the reactor is operating shall be: - 1.1 A licensed RO or the RS in the control room, - 1.2 A second person present in the UNEF able to carry out prescribed instructions, and, - 1.3 If neither of these two individuals is the RS, the RS shall be readily available on call.
 Readily available on call means an individual who: - i.
 Has been specifically designated and the designation is known to the operator on duty, - ii.
-Can be rapidly contacted by phone by the operator on duty, and, - iii.
-Is capable of getting to the reactor facility within a reasonable time under normal conditions (e.g., 30 minutes or within a 15-mile radius). - 2.
+Can be rapidly contacted by phone by the operator on duty, and, - Is capable of getting to the reactor facility within a reasonable time under normal conditions (e.g., 30 minutes or within a 15mile radius). - 2.
 A list of reactor facility personnel by name and telephone number shall be readily available in the control room for use by the operator.
-The list shall include: - 2.1 Reactor Facility Director - 2.2 Reactor Supervisor (RS) - 2.3 Radiation Safety Officer - 2.4 Any Licensed RO or SRO - 3.
-Events requiring the presence at the facility of an SRO: - 3.1 Initial startup and approach to power of the day, - 3.2 All fuel or control-rod relocations within the reactor core region, - 3.3 Relocation of any in-core experiment or irradiation facility with a reactivity worth greater than one dollar, and, - 3.4 Recover from unplanned or unscheduled shutdown or significant power reduction.
+The list shall include: - 2.1 UNEP Director who is the UNEF Manager - 2.2 RS - 2.3 Radiation Safety Officer - 2.4 Any Licensed RO or SRO - 3.
+Events requiring the direction of the RS: - 3.1 Initial startup and approach to power of the day, - 3.2 All fuel or control-rod relocations within the reactor core region, - 3.3 Relocation of any in-core experiment or irradiation facility with a reactivity worth greater than one dollar, and, - 3.4 Recovery from unplanned or unscheduled shutdown or significant power reduction.